Mimosa hostilis Root Bark| Jurema | Mimosa tenuiflora | Our Best Hidden Valley MHRB

 Sustainably Harvested Rare Mimosa hostilis / tenuiflora – MHRB from a Hidden Valley

 We are grateful that we have stumbled upon this incredible new source of Mimosa hostilis.
 Not from the known places as Mexico or Brazil, but still from South America.
-We have made a beautiful connection to a local family living in a Mimosa forest.
-Our local friends lets us share this incredible quality of MHRB on condition full discretion.
+We have made a beautiful connection with a local family living in a Mimosa forest.
+Our local friends let us share this incredible quality of MHRB on condition of full discretion.
 We are certain that you will be convinced and delighted by the incredible quality and wonderful good vibes or this root bark.
 If you want to try first but stick with your trusted source for now please just put a note in the comment field of your order and we will send you a small sample of our Hidden Valley Mimosa 🙂

 The Aztecs already knew of the Mimosa tree during pre-Columbian times.
 The name Tepeszohuite, which is now common in Mexico is derived from the Aztec tepus-cuahuitl “metal tree,” a reference to the tree’s extremely hard wood.
 Until recently it was thought that the Jurema cult had died out, but it is now experiencing a great renaissance.

 The tree grows wild in southern Mexico, Central America, Venezuela and Brazil.
 It thrives best in tropical lowlands but can grow at altitudes of up to 1,000 meters.

 For many centuries, the Aztecs and other indigenous groups used the Mimosa hostilis / tenuiflora root bark, to treat skin burns and wounds.
 They also used it to make tea.
 Furthermore, Mimosa tenuiflora /hostilis is an excellent body paint or natural coloring agent for textiles.
 This tree has played a major role in the traditions of different indigenous tribes in South and Central America.